AVSystem/Anjay/doc/sphinx/source/BasicClient/BC2.rst

 and add instances of them.
 We modify the code from the :ref:`previous tutorial <anjay-hello-world>`.

 The first one will be ``setup_security_object()``.
-Please note, that we are going to use LwM2M Server ran locally.
-If your server has a different URI, then you must replace ``coap://127.0.0.1:5683`` with a valid value.
+In this tutorial, we will use the Try Anjay platform as the hard-coded server URI.
+You can go to https://www.avsystem.com/try-anjay/ to create an account, and after logging in, add the device entry for your application.
+If you wish to use another server, then you must replace ``coap://try-anjay.avsystem.com:5683`` with a valid value.

 For now, we will establish non-secure connection, a secure one will be described later.

 .. highlight:: c
 .. snippet-source:: examples/tutorial/BC2/src/main.c